 Ride more Ride less No change

 Earlier service on weekdays 0 0 0

 Later service on weekdays 0 0 0

 Earlier service on Saturdays and Sundays 0 0 0

 Later service on Saturdays and Sundays 0 0 0

 Service on all holidays 0 0 0

-Service to other places or bus stops in Hollister and San Juan Bautista.
-Please specify the destinations or nearest intersections) 0 0 0
+Service to other places or bus stops in Hollister and San Juan Bautista (Please specify the destinations or nearest intersections) 0 0 0

 Service to additional destinations in Gilroy (Please specify the destinations or nearest intersections) 0 0 0

-County Express now operates several local services including On-De Please indicate how potential changes to these services would change in ipper Service.
-Ride more Ride less No change On-Demand replaces all Dial-A-Ride service 0 0 0 Local Fixed Route Transit (or modified, all-day, Tripper service) replaces County Express On-Demand and/or Dial-A-Ride 0 0 0 Dial-A-Ride replaces all On-Demand service 0 0 0
+20. County Express now operates several local services including On-Demand service, Dial-A-Ride and Local Tripper Service.
+Please indicate how potential changes to these services would change how often you use them.
+Ride less No change Ride more On-Demand replaces all Dial-A-Ride service 0 0 0 Local Fixed Route Transit (or modified, all-day, Tripper service) replaces County Express On-Demand and/or Dial-A-Ride 0 0 0 0 0 0 Dial-A-Ride replaces all On-Demand service

-Not at all satisfied Somewhat dissatisfied Somewhat Satisfied Very Satisfied Does not apply Any County Express Service The amount the trip cost you (the fare) 0 0 0 0 0 The courtesy and helpfulness of the driver 0 0 0 0 0 Any assistance you received boarding and lighting the vehicle (if required or requested) 0 0 0 0 0 The cleanliness of the vehicle 0 0 0 0 0 The level of overcrowding on the vehicle 0 0 0 0 0 The on-board comfort in the vehicle 0 0 0 0 0 The duration of the trip (minutes spent in the bus) 0 0 0 0 0 DIAL-A-RIDE and/or COUNTY EXPRESS ON-DEMAND The ease of booking a Dial-A-Ride trip 0 0 0 0 0 The ease of booking a County Express On-Demand trip 0 .
-0 0 0 0 The courtesy and efficiency of the person taking your call 0 0 0 0 0 The distance you need to walk to the pickup point for a County Express On-Demand or Dial-A-Ride trip 0 0 0 0 0 The distance you have to walk from the dropoff point for a County Express On-Demand or Dial-A-Ride trip 0 0 0 0 0 The punctuality of the trip arrival at your destination 0 0 0 0 0 The punctuality of the trip pickup compared with the estimated time 0.
-0 .0 0 0
+Not at all satisfied Somewhat dissatisfied Somewhat Satisfied Very Satisfied Does not apply Any County Express Service The amount the trip cost you (the fare) 0 0 0 0 0 The courtesy and helpfulness of the driver 0 0 0 0 0 Any assistance you received boarding and lighting the vehicle (if required or requested) 0 0 0 0 0 The cleanliness of the vehicle 0 0 0 0 0 The level of overcrowding on the vehicle 0 0 0 0 0 The on-board comfort in the vehicle 0 0 0 0 0 The duration of the trip (minutes spent in the bus) 0 0 0 0 0 DIAL-A-RIDE and/or COUNTY EXPRESS ON-DEMAND The ease of booking a Dial-A-Ride trip 0 0 0 0 0 The ease of booking a County Express On-Demand trip 0 0 0 0 0 The courtesy and efficiency of the person taking your call 0 0 0 0 0 The distance you need to walk to the pickup point for a County Express On-Demand or Dial-A-Ride trip 0 0 0 0 0 The distance you have to walk from the dropoff point for a County Express On-Demand or Dial-A-Ride trip 0 0 0 0 0 The punctuality of the trip arrival at your destination 0 0 0 0 0 The punctuality of the trip pickup compared with the estimated time 0 0 0 0 0